survive-the-century/survive-the-century/contact.md

 ## Game creator bios

-**Sam Beckbessinger** is the best-selling author of *Manage Your Money Like a Fucking Grownup*, sold in six countries.
+**Sam Beckbessinger** is the best-selling author of *Manage Your Money Like a F-cking Grownup*, sold in six countries.
 She writes [horror stories and kids' TV shows](https://sambeckbessinger.com/).

 **Christopher Trisos** directs the [Climate Risk Lab](https://climaterisklab.com/) at the [African Climate and Development Initiative](http://www.acdi.uct.ac.za/).
 Dr Trisos is a co-ordinating lead author on the Intergovernmental Panel on Climate Change 6th Assessment Report.